 Choosing between international health insurance and U.S. health insurance

 If you work in a company with more than 50 employees, chances are you don’t have a choice and are forced to take out your company’s insurance.
-If you are employed by a smaller company or are self-employed, you will have a choice.
+If you are employed by a smaller company or are self-employed or are an international student, you will have a choice.
 How do I choose the best health insurance in the United States?
 Do you need U.S. insurance or do you have the choice of your medical insurance in the U.S.?